Now, all that remain are the bachelors of the Denver Zoo’s gorilla population

 RELATED: After 45 years, Bird World to close at Denver Zoo to make way for new exhibits

-The Great Apes exhibit’s resident lowland gorilla bachelors, Charlie, 23, and Curtis, 24, will stay in Denver for the “foreseeable future,” the zoo said.
-At this point, there are no plans to bring in other gorillas to keep them company.
+The Great Apes exhibit’s resident lowland gorilla bachelors, Charlie, 23, and his brother Curtis, 24, will stay in Denver for the “foreseeable future,” the zoo said.
+The zoo isn't sure if these two gorillas may get some new gorilla friends.

+"We're currently working with the SSP on what next steps will be," said Senior Vice President of Animal Services for the Denver Zoo, Brian Acucone.
+"We're always in contact about what's next.
+What's best for the population."

 RELATED: This transplant from the Midwest came to the Mile High City solely to find love with an older woman